 Cocktail-wise, let's get the obvious out of the way immediately: yes, cassis is known for its role in the celebrated Kir and Kir Royale cocktails, and those drinks are pretty much its dominant use in both Europe and the States.
 There's no denying that the black currant flavor plays well with both white wine and Champagne, but with such a pungent, perky identity, it's a shame to relegate cassis to these drinks alone.

-The liqueur works exceptionally well in an array of aperitif drinks and highballs like the Pompier cocktail, made with dry vermouth and club soda, or the tangy Teresa made with Campari and lime.
+The liqueur works exceptionally well in an array of aperitif drinks and highballs like the Pompier cocktail, made with dry vermouth and club soda.
 It also shines in the classic Diablo, where it brings sweetness to spicy ginger ale (or ginger beer, if you like that ginger punch) and helps round out earthy, herbal tequila.

 If the cassis you've purchased is well-balanced—not heavily tart or extra sweet—you can simply serve it with soda and a lemon twist.
 Adding a heavy spritz of lime draws out the cranberry-like tartness in the fruit—if you like sour drinks and are tired of the standard offerings, this is a must try.